-Known for its campy jokes and country-themed skits, "Hee Haw" was an American television staple, running for over 20 years on CBS and in syndication.
-Reruns have been airing since 2008.
+Known for its campy jokes and country-themed skits, Hee Haw was an American television staple, running for over 20 years on CBS and in syndication.
+Reruns of the classic show, created by Frank Peppiatt and John Aylesworth, have been airing since 2008.
 While the variety show, which first aired in 1969, was inspired by Rowan & Martin's Laugh-In, it was focused on country music and rural culture and became one of the most beloved TV shows of all time.

 Clark was the main host of the popular variety show for 293 episodes.
-Following the success of "Hee Haw", he became a member of the Grand Ole Opry and was inducted into the Country Music Hall of Fame.
+Following the success of Hee Haw, he became a member of the Grand Ole Opry and was inducted into the Country Music Hall of Fame.
 He passed away in 2018 in his home in Tulsa, Oklahoma.

-Gunilla Hutton is an actress best known for her roles on Billie Jo Bradley on "Petticoat Junction."
+Gunilla Hutton is an actress best known for her roles on Billie Jo Bradley on Petticoat Junction.
 She was a regular cast member on Hee Haw until 1992.
-During her time on the long running variety show, Hutton also appeared on the television shows "The Love Boat" and "Perry Mason."
+During her time on the long-running variety show, Hutton also appeared on the television shows The Love Boat and Perry Mason.

-Beyond his fame on "Hee Haw," Buck Owens was of course a beloved singer-songwriter who had 21 No. 1 hits on the Billboard country music charts with his band the Buckaroos.
-He left "Hee Haw" after being the co-host for 230 episodes, believing that he had affected his credibility as a country artist.
+Beyond his fame on Hee Haw, Buck Owens was of course a beloved singer-songwriter who had 21 No. 1 hits on the Billboard country music charts with his band the Buckaroos.
+He left Hee Haw after being the co-host for 230 episodes, believing that he had affected his credibility as a country artist.
 He was inducted into the Country Music Hall of Fame and the Nashville Songwriters Hall of Fame before passing away in 2006.

 Born Alvin Samples Jr., Samples was a comedian best known for his success on the show.
 He was a sixth-grade drop out who told a tall tale on the radio when he was 40 years old about catching the largest fish ever seen in his hometown, which became a famous novelty record.
-This led to him being asked to join the cast of "Hee Haw" where he created a bumbling character for himself.
+This led to him being asked to join the cast of Hee Haw where he created a bumbling character for himself.
 He passed away in 1983.

 Louis Marshall Jones was a banjo player and member of the Country Music Hall of Fame.
 Early in his career, he started working at a radio station in Massachusetts where he earned the nickname "Grandpa" because of how grumpy he was in the mornings.
 He passed away in 1998 in Nashville, Tennessee.